ramongilmoreno/project-config-with-docker-and-nodejs/README.md

 ## System requirements

+There are two styles: run node natively or within a **Docker** container.
+The container style has the drawback of producing files owned by root.

 This script has been tested in **Linux** as it uses **Docker** containers to run the `node:6.1` image to evaluate JavaScript config files and the configuration substitution script.